-For example, the Nullness Checker (Chapter 3) guarantees lack of null pointer exceptions; more precisely, it guarantees that only expressions whose type is a @NonNull type are dereferenced, and that such expressions never evaluate to null.
-The Interning Checker (Chapter 6) guarantees that every expression whose type is an @Interned type evaluates to an interned value, and thereby it prevents incorrect equality tests.
+For example, the Nullness Checker (Chapter 3) guarantees lack of null pointer exceptions.
+More precisely, it guarantees that expressions whose type is annotated with @NonNull never evaluate to null, and it forbids other expressions from being dereferenced.

+As another example, the Interning Checker (Chapter 6) guarantees that correct equality tests are performed.
+More precisely, it guarantees that every expression whose type is an @Interned type evaluates to an interned value, and it forbids == on other expressions.